tryanzu/anzu/README.md

 # What is Anzu?

-Anzu is an open source software designed to create communities.
+Anzu is an open source software project designed to create communities.
 Simple, reactive, and performant forums software.

 This repository contains the core backend code and the frontend as a git submodule inside static/frontend.